Michigan Auto Insurance Quotes

 Michigan is one of the few U.S. states with a no-fault auto insurance law.
-You, as the policyholder, waive your right to sue someone in an accident.
+This means every driver is required to file a claim with their own insurance company after an accident, regardless of who was at fault.
+In states with no-fault laws, all drivers are required to purchase personal injury protection (PIP), as part of their auto insurance policies.
+As the policyholder, you waive your right to sue someone in an accident.
 However, there are exceptions to the no-fault rule, such as severe injury and death.

 All no-fault insurance policies issued in Michigan have three parts:

 - Residual Body Injury and Property Damage Liability (BI/PD.)

 Michigan is unique in that PIP coverage includes unlimited benefits for medical care and rehabilitation services.
 So if you were grievously injured in an accident and required a lifetime of treatment, your insurance would pay for it.

 It also includes up to three years of wage benefits if you are unable to work or perish in an accident.
 A daily stipend covers the costs for jobs you would be unable to complete, such as yard work or cleaning.
 This is one of the primary reasons why Michigan car insurance rates are some of the most expensive in the nation.